-Temptations of Relapse
+Temptations of Relapse July 5

-It was years before I reached my final sobriety date, and after so many false starts, I had to be sure this was the day.
+It took years and an equal number of relapses before I reached my first successful sobriety date.
+After so many false starts, I had to be sure this was the day.
 And it was.

-Since then, I've had yearnings to pick up a drink or a drug again but know I have too much to lose.
+Since then, I've had yearnings to pick up a drink or a drug again but now have too much to lose.
 My obligation to myself and my Higher Power is to stay the course.
 I do this for me-not for my children or anyone else.
-If my sobriety is not anchored to what is within, I will fail.
+If my sobriety is not anchored to my Higher Power and a continued desire for conscious contact, I. Will.
+Fail.

 In the moments my husband passed from cancer, I was hit with the realization I had never lived alone sober.
 I was terrified.
 I was suckerpunched, wanted to die, convinced I couldn't live without him all in the same instant.
 As the coroner removed his body from the house, I stepped into his bathroom.

-The committee in my head exploded with chatter as I looked around the room at the large bottle of liquid Morphine, Oxycodone, Morphine suckers and Fentanyl patches.
+The sick committee in my head exploded with chatter as I looked around the room at the large bottle of liquid Morphine, Oxycodone, Morphine suckers, and Fentanyl patches.
 Whispering, that itty-bitty shitty committee said, "Here you go, this will help.
 You deserve this.
 We know how you feel and this will take that suffocating fear of living without your husband away-forever."

-In those moments, my God did for me what I could not do for myself.
+My God did for me what I could not do for myself.
 With one foot already in the hereafter, I grabbed the phone and called my sponsor who told me to run outside to my front porch.
 She came and disposed of everything, and she saved my life.

-I'm convinced that relapses are premeditated attempts at suicide that often prove successful.
+I'm convinced that relapses are deliberate suicide attempts that often prove successful.
 Those of us with a vigilant life-saving gift of sobriety are the lucky ones.
-Each day we stay clean and sober, regardless of what is happen- ing, we are walking miracles.
-Those who do not remain sober buy a one-way express-pass to oblivion.
+Each day we stay clean and sober, regardless of what is happening, we are walking miracles.
+Those who do not remain sober, often buy a one-way express pass to oblivion.

 There is nothing a drink or drug can make better.
 I could have been a statistic.
-Nothing but recovery can compete with the self-medication that drugs and alcohol offer.

-Without a regular recommitment to our sobriety, one that comes from strength not from us, but from our Higher Power, our disease crouches and waits for the exact moment to deny us a life filled with miracles of hope and freedom.
+We need a regular recommitment to our sobriety, one that comes from strength; not from us, but from our Higher Power.
+Life as we know it, cannot withstand the horrific pain and surrender necessary to live life sober, one day at a time no matter what life presents.

+Our disease crouches, but dormant, waiting for us to slip: the exact moment needed to deny us a life of miracles of hope and freedom.

 I will forever, be indebted to those who came before me, those who continue to pass on what was so freely given to them.

-Most of all, I am thankful to the will that springs from my Higher Power, that I grasp especially when life gets harsh, to help me stay sober one day at a time, no matter what.
+Most of all, I am thankful for the will of my Higher Power, that I grasp especially when life gets harsh, what needs to be done to help me stay sober one day at a time, no matter what.